Tucson Museum of Art: History

 Designed by Andy Anderson, a principal architect of the Tucson architecture firm founded by William Wilde, the main Museum was opened May 1, 1975 with the inaugural exhibition, Tucson Collects, which included loaned works from 43 personal collections of Tucsonans.
 Spanning 2000 years of art, representing works of art from Spanish Colonial to paintings and prints by Picasso, Thomas Gainsborough, John Singleton Copley, Renoir, Monet, Gilbert Stuart and Camille Pissarro.
 The museum drew 50,000 visitors in its first year.
 Reminiscent of the Guggenheim Museum in New York City, the Tucson Museum's main galleries are arranged as an open downward spiral around a "well" at the center that connects the levels and ramps.

+In 1983 the Tucson Museum of Art presented "Sculptural Glass" which marked a major turning point in studio glass as it focused primarily on installations and brought together a very diverse group of artists, a majority of whom were women.
+A panel of four curators selected the artists: William Warmus (curator of Modern glass at the Corning Museum of Glass), Penelope Hunter-Stiebel (curator of 20th century art at the Metropolitan Museum of Art), Paul Smith, and Eason Eige.

 TMA has curated original exhibitions drawing upon local collections, local artists and regional history, and presents contemporary traveling exhibitions.
 In 2014-2015 the TMA-curated exhibition The Figure Examined: Masterworks from the Kasser Mochary Art Foundation broke previous attendance records for a single exhibition with more than 30,000 visitors.
 The exhibition featured works by Pablo Picasso, Auguste Rodin and Henri Matisse, as well as works by Mary Cassatt, Lynn Chadwick, Marc Chagall, Jean Cocteau, Joseph Csaky, Salvador Dalí, Giorgio de Chirico, Edgar Degas, Eugène Delacroix, Raoul Dufy, Paul Gauguin, Alberto Giacometti, Francisco Goya, Oskar Kokoschka, Jacques Lipchitz, Édouard Manet, Amedeo Modigliani, Henry Moore, Jackson Pollock, Pierre-Auguste Renoir, Diego Rivera, Egon Schiele, Paul Signac, Alfred Sisley, Henri de Toulouse-Lautrec, Andy Warhol and Max Weber.